flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

   ```

 For *value types* (e.g. structs, most primitives):
-* The data is stored on the stack
+* The data is stored on the stack (value types are typically small in size)
-* Variables which "contain" a value type *actually contain* the value itself
+* Variables which contain a value type *actually contain* the value itself
   ```csharp
   int x = 5;
   int y = x;